rscherrer/brachypode-r/README.md

 # brachypode-results

-This repository contains the results of the analyses of the [brachypode](https://github.com/rscherrer/brachypode) project (both with deterministic tools and simulations).
+This repository contains the results of the analyses of the [brachypode](https://github.com/rscherrer/brachypode) project.

 ## Prerequisites

-To reproduce this study the following are needed.
+To reproduce this study the following are needed:

+* R version ...

 ### R packages